hzeller/beagleg/INSTALL.md

 ### If you have an old Beaglebone

-If you have a beaglebone lying around in a drawer for a while, it is probably a good idea to update the uboot on he eMMC
+If you have your Beaglebone lying around in a drawer for a while, it is probably good to update the uboot on the eMMC to the latest version.

 ```
 sudo apt install bb-u-boot-am335x-evm
 sudo /opt/u-boot/bb-u-boot-am335x-evm/install-mmcblk0.sh